26 Selecting a sustainable horizontal discretization

 \[ \begin{align} Q = \text{const.} \end{align} \]

-applies.
-Surfaces that are part of $\partial A$ trivially do not pose a problem because, by definition, no mass flow occurs through them at all under kinematic boundary conditions.
-This is still true even under the generalized assumption that $\mathbf{j}_{\newtilde{q}}$ consists not only of $\newtilde{q}\mathbf{v}$, but of other, especially diffusive, flows.
-It should also be noted that even if lattice geometries are calculated incorrectly, $Q$ remains a conserved quantity.
+holds.
+Surfaces that are part of $\partial A$ trivially pose no problem, because by definition no mass flux occurs through them at all under kinematic boundary conditions.
+This is still true even under the generalized assumption that $\mathbf{j}_{\newtilde{q}}$ consists not only of $\newtilde{q}\mathbf{v}$, but of further, in particular diffusive, fluxes.
+It should also be noted that $Q$ remains a conserved quantity even if grid geometries are computed incorrectly.

-Let $\psi$ be a scalar field $\nabla\psi$ be the gradient of this scalar field, this is a vector field.
+Let $\psi$ be a scalar field and $\nabla\psi$ the gradient of this scalar field, which is a vector field.
 On the C-grid, the rotation of a vector field $\mathbf{v}$ is determined by applying Stokes' theorem to a polygon with area $A$ and edge lengths $l_i$.
-So it applies
+Thus one has

 \[ \begin{align} \mathbf{k}\cdot\nabla\times\mathbf{v} = \frac{1}{A}\sum_{i}\gamma_il_iv_i, \end{align} \]